-Unfortunately, preliminary tests in which populations of robots have been evolved in varying environmental circumstances with the fitness function described in section 5, were not particularly satisfying.
+Unfortunately, preliminary tests in which populations of robots have been evolved in varying environmental circumstances with the fitness function described in section 5 were not particularly satisfying.
 The variation of important characteristics of the environment was not enough to evolve adaptive agents capable of adjusting, through the exploitation of the light-band distance, their discrimination strategies to the current environmental circumstances.
 An adaptive discrimination strategy would require the robot to signal after having made a loop around the light while remaining on the circular band.
-Evolution found a simpler solution: whatever was the light-band distance, the robots were simply circuiting around the light for as long as the time required to trigger the sound signalling.
+Evolution found a simpler solution: whatever the light-band distance was, the robots were simply circuiting around the light for as long as the time required to trigger the sound signalling.
 In more detail, the evolved robots started signalling after a fixed amount of time, chosen in a way to guarantee that they would start signalling after having made a loop around the light in those environments in which the light-band distance was at its maximum.
-Obviously, this strategy allows them to make perfect discrimination also in those environments in which the lightband distance was shorter.
-However, the shorter was the light-band distance, the more loops around the light were required before emitting the sound signal, and the less efficient appears the robot's discrimination strategy.
-Moreover, by employing this strategy, the robots were sometimes failing to properly discriminate if located in environments in which the light-band distance was higher than the maximum distance experience by their ancestors during evolution.
+Obviously, this strategy allows them to make perfect discrimination also in those environments in which the light-band distance was shorter.
+However, the shorter the light-band distance, the more loops around the light were required before emitting the sound signal, and the less efficient the robot's discrimination strategy appears.
+Moreover, by employing this strategy, the robots were sometimes failing to discriminate properly if located in environments in which the light-band distance was higher than the maximum distance experienced by their ancestors during evolution.
 That is, by employing a fixed 'signalling time', the robots were erroneously signalling in environments in which there was a way in zone.

-Thus, we have designed a new fitness function which rewards discriminating robots for signalling just after having made a loop around the light bulb (see section 6.1 for a detailed description of the fitness function).
-Recall that, the fitness function employed in previous simulations was simply rewarding agents for properly signalling regardless of the strategies employed to make the discrimination.
-By rewarding robots which signal just after having made a loop around the light in an Env.
-B, we are expecting that, successful agents should evolve adaptive mechanisms which allow them to find a way to perceive the light-band distance.
+Thus, we have designed a new fitness function that rewards discriminating robots for signalling just after having made a loop around the light bulb (see section 6.1 for a detailed description of the fitness function).
+Recall that the fitness function employed in previous simulations was simply rewarding agents for properly signalling regardless of the strategies employed to make the discrimination.
+By rewarding robots that signal after having only made a single loop around the light in an Env.
+B, we are expecting that successful agents should evolve adaptive mechanisms that allow them to find a way to perceive the light-band distance.
 Hopefully, such robots should be able to adjust the time required for signalling with respect to this distance.

-6.1 The evaluation function
+6.1.
+The evaluation function

-During the evolution, each genotype is coded into a robot controller, and is evaluated 16 times in 5 different environments-i.e., in total 80 trials.
-The 5 environments differ as far as it concerns the light-band distance.
-For each environment, this distance randomly varies within one of the following intervals: [20, 25] cm, [30, 35] cm, [40, 45] cm, [50, 55] cm, [60, 65] cm.
+During the evolution, each genotype is coded into a robot controller, and is evaluated 16 times in five different environments, i.e. 80 trials in total.
+The five environments differ as far as concerns the light-band distance.
+For each environment, this distance varies randomly within one of the following intervals: [20, 25] cm, [30, 35] cm, [40, 45] cm, [50, 55] cm, [60, 65] cm.
 Within a set of 16 trials, the robots experience the same proportion of Env.
 A and Env.
 B.